International Classical Guitar Festival 2026

 With en-suite shower Single occupancy with private bath/shower en-suite or adjacent (Main House/Vicarage) Twin occupancy with private bath/shower en-suite or adjacent (Main House/Vicarage) Single occupancy with en-suite bath/shower (Main House/Vicarage) Sharing twin bedroom with en-suite bath/shower (Main House/Vicarage)

-The Festival begins on Saturday 19 August at 4pm.
-Please arrive and register between 2pm and 3.30pm (before tea).
-If you wish to arrive in time for lunch on Saturday, it is essential that you book in advance by emailing the Bookings Office.
+Start/End Times: The Festival begins on Saturday 15 August at 3:30pm.
+(Please note the new earlier start time to the festival.)
+Please arrive and register between 1:30pm and 3pm (before tea).
+If you wish to arrive in time for lunch on Saturday, it is essential that you book in advance – please contact the Bookings Office.

-If you wish to arrive early and arrive on Friday evening 18 August, rooms may be available if booked in advance with the Bookings Office.
+If you wish to arrive early and arrive on the evening of Friday 14 August, rooms may be available if booked in advance with the Bookings Office.

 Booking your place